Basic information on child support in Mississippi.

 - mandatory contributions to retirement and disability; and

-- support the parent pays for other children.2
+- support for other children.2

 The law assumes that the guidelines set the right amount of child support unless there are specific facts that show otherwise.3 To understand when the judge may order a different amount, read Can a child support order ever be different from what the Mississippi Child Support Award Guidelines say?